colindouglas/bcsxp/README.md

 ```
 ## Usage

+### Guess Filetype and Read
+`read_bcsxp(path, filetype = "guess")` attempts to guess the type of file based on it's header and path and reads it with the appropriate method.
+By default, it does not attempt to parse the subassays for each assay in an S-file.

 ### Reading an S-File
-`read_bcsxp(path, filetype = "S")` reads in a exported ASCII file containing data on samples and controls, typically named "S*yyyymmddn*.BCSXp".
+`read_bcsxp(path, filetype = "S", include_subassays = FALSE)` reads in a exported ASCII file containing data on samples and controls, typically named "S*yyyymmddn*.BCSXp".
 It returns a tibble with the following columns:

 * `datetime`: The date and time the assay finished
 * `sample_name`: The name of the sample on the instrument.
 For controls, it is the control lot number